How To Import For A Trade Show In The US Or Canada

 Needless to say, Saul was late to his trade show and he had a few more expenses (in the form of penalties) that he did not account for in his budget.

-With 2018 freshly upon us you might have the same opportunity ahead.
 A trade show could likely be on your horizon.
-If you are asking the question "how can I get my trade show goods across the border?"first off, kudos to you for researching.
+If you are asking the question "how can I get my trade show goods across the border?" first off, kudos to you for researching.
 Secondly, hooray, you have come to the right place.

 Trade Show Imports Checklist (7)